WEST TRADE REVIEW (Literary Journal)

 PROSE EDITOR

-- have 5-10 hours a week to devote
+Candidates should have 5-10 hours per week to devote to responsibilities.

 This is a volunteer position.